-How to Pick the Right Pallet Drop Gate: Five Questions to Ask to Ensure the Proper Fit
+How to Pick the Right Pallet Drop Safety Gate

-To secure the areas in which material is loaded and unloaded in a facility, especially on elevated work platforms and mezzanines, pallet drop gates are necessary.
-A dual-gate system that creates a controlled-access environment at all times should always be used to secure these areas.
-The safety gates help to ensure that employees and material on the work platform will be protected from falls and injuries during the process.
+To secure the areas in which material is loaded and unloaded in a material handling or manufacturing facility, especially on elevated work platforms and mezzanines, pallet drop gates are necessary.
+A dual-gate safety system that creates a controlled-access environment at all times should always be used to secure these areas.
+The pallet drop safety gates help to ensure that employees and material on the work platform will be protected from falls and injuries during the process.
 They will also make sure you are compliant with industry regulations and standards, like those from OSHA or ANSI.

 Here’s a list of five questions to answer before purchasing a pallet drop gate in order ensure you select the right device for the job: